 Cancer cells are known to be able to evade destruction by the immune system, and tumour associated macrophages (TAMs) are a key component of this immuno-suppressive and pro-tumoral ecosystem.
 The ability to modulate TAMs would alter the tumour microenvironment and thus enhance the body’s ability to fight cancer.

 Professor Jeffrey Pollard, Director of the MRC Centre for Reproductive Health at the University of Edinburgh, is a pioneer of the study of TAMs and his research team was the first to demonstrate that they promote tumour progression and malignancy.
 The ground-breaking research he was conducting attracted future Macomics co-founder Dr Luca Cassetta, who was a Marie Curie Postdoctoral Fellow at the time, and in 2013 the team transplanted Professor Pollard’s laboratory from New York to The Queen’s Medical Research Institute at the University of Edinburgh.
-The move proved pivotal, as access to the University’s state-of-the-art research facilities enabled the team to successfully profile human TAMs and identify several targets for the first time.
+The move proved pivotal, as access to the University’s state-of-the-art research facilities including histology, imaging, flow cytometry and multiomics, enabled the team to successfully profile human TAMs and identify several targets for the first time.

 The company formation journey

 It was at this crucial stage in Professor Pollard and Dr Cassetta’s research that they started considering the prospect of commercialisation, and they began discussions with Edinburgh Innovations.
 Neither founder had experience of forming a company and Dr Cassetta admits that while the idea had been in their minds, “the reality of creating a company was quite different, involving shares, negotiations, lawyers, plans, due diligence and a very rigorous process to evaluate the business plan.
 These are all aspects of company formation which need to be considered and understood.
 They take time, patience and a degree of flexibility.”